Statehouse Roundup: REAL ID measure headed to governor - South Carolina Radio Network

 State-issued driver’s licenses could soon require more information from residents in order to comply with federal REAL ID regulations, under a bill headed to the governor’s desk for his signature.

-South Carolina was among the last holdouts states refusing to follow a 2005 federal law requiring states track additional sensitive information to be placed in a national database.
+South Carolina was among the last holdouts states refusing to follow a 2005 federal law requiring states track additional sensitive information.
 But the possibility of South Carolina residents no longer being able to enter military installations or other secure federal property finally prompted legislators to order compliance this month.

 The House on Wednesday voted 100-3 to agree with Senate amendments, sending the proposal to Gov. Henry McMaster.